Near-equilibrium measurements of nonequilibrium free energy

-Thus, in both a thermodynamic and information theoretic sense, the free energy difference between nonequilibrium and equilibrium ensembles measures a distance from equilibrium.
+Here, $E_{\lambda}(x)$ is the energy of microstate $x$ given control parameter value $\lambda$, angular brackets with subscript ``neq'' denote an average over the nonequilibrium distribution $\Pneq$, $S^{\Neq}$ is the entropy of $\Pneq$, and $F_{\lambda}^{\eq}$ and $F_{\lambda}^{\Neq}$ are, respectively, the equilibrium and nonequilibrium free energies with control parameter value $\lambda$.
+Thus, in both a thermodynamic and information theoretic sense, this free energy difference between nonequilibrium and equilibrium ensembles measures a distance from equilibrium.

-A non-equilibrium ensemble is specified by a protocol $\Lambda$ that describes the history of the control parameters over some time interval.
-In the corresponding time-reversed protocol $\R$, the system starts with the final parameters $\Feq$ of the forward protocol, and then the controllable parameters retrace the same series of changes, in reverse, to end with the initial values $\Ieq$ of the forward protocol.
+A nonequilibrium ensemble is specified by a protocol~$\F$ that describes the history of the control parameter over some time interval: beginning at control parameter value $\Ieq$ at time $\tI$, the control parameter is changed according to $\F$ until it reaches value $\Feq$ at time $\tF$.
+In the corresponding time reversed protocol $\R$, the system starts at time $\tF$ with the final parameter $\Feq$ of the forward protocol, and then the controllable parameter retraces the same series of changes, in reverse, over a time interval of length $\tF-\tI$ to end at time $\tI$ with the initial value $\Ieq$ of the forward protocol.
 Measurements performed on a system using a pair of conjugate protocols $\F$ and $\R$ are related by~\cite{Crooks2000},

-Here, $\func$ is a measurement of the system (any real function of the phase space trajectory), $\rev{\func}$ is the corresponding time-reversed measurement, and $\work$ is the work performed on the system.
-The angled brackets indicate that measurements are averaged over an experimental protocol, specified by subscripts: the first subscript indicates the initial preparation of the system; the second subscript, after the semicolon, indicate the protocol during measurement.
-Thus ``$\Ieq;\F$'' specifies that the system is equilibrated with fixed parameters $\Ieq$ and then the properties of the system are measured while the system is driven with protocol $\F$, whereas ``$\Feq;\R$'' indicates initial equilibration at $\Feq$ followed by measurement during the time-reversed protocol~$\R$.
-If the preparation protocol is not explicitly stated, as is the case in many of our previous papers, then implicitly the system is prepared at equilibrium with the initial control parameters of the measurement protocol.
+Here, $\func$ is a measurement of the system (any real function of the phase space trajectory), $\rev{\func}$ is the corresponding time-reversed measurement (defined by $\func[{\bf x}] = \rev{\func}[\rev{\bf x}]$ where ${\bf x}$ and $\rev{\bf x}$ are a phase space trajectory and its time-reversal, respectively), and $\work$ is the work performed on the system during the (forward or time-reversed) protocol.
+The angled brackets indicate that measurements are averaged over an experimental protocol, specified by subscripts: the first subscript indicates the initial preparation of the system; the second subscript, after the semicolon, indicates the protocol during measurement.
+Thus ``$\Ieq;\F$'' specifies that the system is equilibrated with fixed parameter $\Ieq$ and then the properties of the system are measured while the system is driven with protocol $\F$, whereas ``$\Feq;\R$'' indicates initial equilibration at $\Feq$ followed by measurement during the time-reversed protocol~$\R$.
+If the preparation protocol is not explicitly stated, as is the case in many of our previous papers, then implicitly the system is prepared at equilibrium with the initial control parameter of the measurement protocol.